Ardhanari/stationery/README.md

 - Keyword search

-- Two stage checkout
+- Two-stage checkout

 - Static pages

-- Database containing information on users, shipping addresses, products available, orders placed, rating of products etc.
+- A database containing information on users, shipping addresses, products available, orders placed, rating of products etc.

 - Allows sending emails to and from users (password reset + contact us form) using dedicated gmail account for the shop